kyhau/docker-notebook/docker-dockerfile.md

 LABEL maintainer=”user1@email.com”        # MAINTAINER (deprecated): use LABEL maintainer

-RUN apt-get update && \         # Executes any commands in a new layer on top of the current image and commit the results
+RUN apt-get update && \
     apt-get install -y --force-yes apache2
+                      # Execute any commands in a new layer on top of the current image and commit the results

-CMD echo “Check container IP”   # CMD Command the container to start, only the last CMD will be run if multiple specified
+CMD echo “Check container IP”
+                      # CMD Command the container to start, only the last CMD will be run if multiple specified

 EXPOSE 80 443         # EXPOSE <port> [<port>/<protocol>...]
                       # Inform Docker that the container listens on the specified network ports at runtime
                       # Does not publish the port to external systems.

 VOLUME ["/var/www", "/var/log/apache2", "/etc/apache2"]
                       # Create a mount point with the specified name and marks it as holding externally
                       # mounted volumes from native host or other containers

 ENTRYPOINT ["/usr/sbin/apache2ctl", "-D", "FOREGROUND"]
 ```